KatherineMichel/portfolio/doc/los-angeles-2023.md

 The end of the pier... wow!

 [Video](https://youtu.be/dPPWp-k3kIE?si=mELmyVOv6elfcVWr) of Santa Monica Pier at sunset

+[Video](https://youtu.be/KxvcWh8gzg4?si=kVukmFdxZy3GXXXA) of the end of the pier at sunset

 [Video](https://youtu.be/bFZlSN-wjWg?si=KRM_pPzfLflQLAJX) of Santa Monica Beach at sunset